Fire Extinguisher Training Questions Answers

 a.
 Fire in energized circuits or electrical equipment, computers.

 b.
-Flammable liquid fires, such as oil, gasoline, solvents.
+Flammable liquid fires, such as oil, gasoline, and solvents.
 Ordinary combustibles, paper, wood, most rubber or plastics, and textiles.
 Flammable metal fires, machining chips, and reactive metals such as titanium.

 4. Class B fire extinguishers are suitable for: